greboid/contempt/README.md

 # Contempt

+Note: this repository currently contains the released version of contempt under `cmd/contempt`, and new work-in-progress commands under `cmd/contempt-generator`, `cmd/contempt-writer` and `cmd/contempt-builder`.
+These new commands are not yet finished, and all the documentation below refers to the old, single command.

+---

 Contempt is a tool to generate Dockerfiles (or Containerfiles) from templates.

 It comes with support for various useful functions for getting the latest versions